A topic from the subject of Biochemistry in Chemistry.

 Key Points

-Nucleic acids are biomolecules that store and transmit genetic information.
-There are two main types of nucleic acids: DNA and RNA.
+Nucleic acids are biomolecules responsible for storing and transmitting genetic information.
+There are two main types: DNA and RNA.

 DNA (Deoxyribonucleic Acid)

-Double-stranded molecule with a helical structure.
-Stores genetic information in the sequence of nucleotide bases: adenine (A), thymine (T), guanine (G), and cytosine (C).
+DNA is a double-stranded molecule with a characteristic helical structure.
+It stores genetic information in the sequence of its nucleotide bases: adenine (A), thymine (T), guanine (G), and cytosine (C).

 RNA (Ribonucleic Acid)

-Types of RNA include: Messenger RNA (mRNA): Carries genetic information from DNA to the ribosomes for protein synthesis.
+• Messenger RNA (mRNA): Carries genetic information transcribed from DNA to the ribosomes, where it directs protein synthesis.

-Transfer RNA (tRNA): Brings amino acids to the ribosomes during protein synthesis.
-Ribosomal RNA (rRNA): Forms the structure of ribosomes.
+• Transfer RNA (tRNA): Transfers specific amino acids to the ribosomes during protein translation.

 Main Concepts

-Nucleic acids encode the genetic instructions for all living organisms.
-The sequence of bases in DNA determines the genetic traits and characteristics inherited by offspring.
+Nucleic acids encode the genetic instructions for the development and function of all living organisms.
+The sequence of bases in DNA determines an organism's inherited traits and characteristics.

-RNA assists in protein synthesis and other cellular processes.
-Both DNA and RNA are crucial for cellular function and the continuity of life.
+RNA plays a vital role in protein synthesis and numerous other cellular processes.
+Both DNA and RNA are fundamental for cellular function and the continuity of life.

 Materials: